svn2github/xymon/sandbox/WinPSClient/README.txt

 The Windows Service manager can also be used to manage the "XymonPSClient" service.

 Client configuration
 ====================
 Client configuration can be controlled by registry keys as detailed.
 These are stored in HKLM:\SOFTWARE\XymonPSClient on 32-bit systems and HKLM:\SOFTWARE\Wow6432Node\XymonPSClient (32-bit universe) on 64-bit (note %NAME% is environment variable)

+You will probably need to set "servers" unless your xymon server is called "xymonhost".
+Multiple servers can be used - space delimited list as a string.
+TCP port 1984 is standard or enter host:port format if using other than 1984.

+By default the client sends data using the system hostname.
+If you want it to report using a different name, you can set this explicitly in the "clientname".

 Name                : default (comment) clientfqdn          : 1 (add default domain name to client name)